 It’s important to mention that streamline refinance loans may not allow a cash-out option.
 Also, like other refinancing options, streamline refinance loans may increase your total cost over the life of the loan.

 Is Now the Right Time to Refinance?

-Ultimately, if you think you’re in the ballpark, take 10 minutes to call your lender to see if the numbers make sense for your financial situation.
-Even if you tried unsuccessfully to refinance in the last year or so, programs and rates have changed.
-Those changes, along with rising home values in many markets, may enable you to reduce your rate or monthly payment this time.
+Ultimately, it’s critical to crunch the numbers to see if a refinancing makes sense for you.
+Even if you’ve been unable to refinance in the past, loan programs and rates are always changing.
+These changes, along with rising home values in several markets, may enable you to reduce your rate or lower your monthly payments.